avto-dev/open-rpc-docs-builder-docker/README.md

 You must put open-rpc schema into `src/schema/openrpc.json` file, then run `yarn run build`.

-Also you can put any additional files into `public` directory, all files from `public` will be moved into `build` directory with documentation.
+Also you can put any additional files into `public` directory, all files from `public` will be moved into `build` directory with built documentation.

 ## Environment variables